beemarsh/cpp_dsa/Bit Manipulation/README.md

 - A little-endian system, in contrast, stores the least-significant byte at the smallest address.

 Bi-endianness is a feature supported by numerous computer architectures that feature switchable endianness in data fetches and stores or for instruction fetches.

+Other orderings are generically called middle-endian or mixed-endian.